nlp-236299/data/README.md

 # Data
-Public repository of data used in the Harvard NLP course CS187
+Public repository of data used in the Technion's 236299 course, in collaboration with Harvard NLP course CS187.